- AAHIVS Specialist, American Academy of HIV Medicine, 2014

 - BS, University of Southern California, 2002

 In terms of populations, he is most drawn to working with special populations, including migrants (namely refugees, asylees and victims of human trafficking), the LGBTQ (with a special focus on transgender populations), the homeless, and Native Americans.
 He is currently focusing on the mental health needs of women affected by gender-based violence (including conflict-related gang rapes) in the Democratic Republic of Congo (DRC).
 In terms of fields of medicine, most of his experience is in HIV/AIDS, hepatitis C, TB, neglected tropical diseases (NTDs), travel medicine, as well as general primary care and community health.
-Academically, his research interests are in HIV, hepatitis C, tropical and travel medicine, and transgender health.
-He holds two faculty appointments with a number of teaching and precepting engagements.
-He currently resides in Santa Cruz, CA.
+Academically, his research interests are in HIV, hepatitis C, tropical and travel medicine, transgender health, and health inequalities.
+He is strongly committed to health equity and social justice.
+He holds three faculty appointments at USC and University of California, San Francisco (UCSF).
+He is a fellow at the Infectious Diseases Society of America (IDSA) and serves on the board of directors for the HIV Medical Association (HIVMA).
+He splits his time between Santa Cruz, CA and New York, NY.